shummie/Halite-2-Shummie/index.md

 ## The ReCurs3 FakePsyho rivalry.

 An arms race developed up through the midseason between @ReCurs3 and @FakePsyho. @ReCurs3 was the first to beat @zxqfl but @FakePsyho quicky caught up and surpassed @ReCurs3 on 12/11. @FakePsyho officially won the Midseason and then was fairly inactive after that.
-He held on to the lead until around December 26th when @ReCurs3 took over.
+He held on to the lead until early January when @ReCurs3 took over.

 ## The ReCurse3 era